mzimmer77/CircuitPython/README.md

 ### Reflection
 This assignment was very difficult for me and so I ended up using rivers code to help me with the assignment.
 The rotary encoder code enables the light to change colors based on the rotation of the encoder.
 By mapping the encoder's movements to different color values, each rotation triggers a color transition. this, combined with utilizing the LCD to see where I was made it easier.
+One challenge faced during development was an incorrect I2C address assumption for the LCD module.
+The code initially used an address of 0x27, but the module's actual address was 0x3F.
+This caused communication errors and prevented the LCD from displaying correctly.
+The issue was resolved by correcting the I2C address in the code, ensuring proper communication and LCD functionality.
 ## Photointerrupter

 ### Description & Code